Tillkoeln/Tillkoelns-World-Domination-Machine/README.md

 # Tillkoelns-World-Domination-Machine
 unleash some Troll with a C:A.T and meet the Hydra while dancing to IBM`s Fugue algo on the Blockchain Platform

+# upload for final code change on 1.November

 # Shematic Overview Core Functions
 https://imgur.com/qb26N3m